cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

 Creating tables and adding data
 :::::::::::::::::::::::::::::::

-Of course, before you can retrieve data from a database, you need to get data into it.
+Of course, before you can retrieve data from a database, you need to put data into it.
 First, we need to define a table structure.
 We do this with a **CREATE TABLE** statement.
 The **fruit_stand** table above was created using this statement:

 ::